 The name Alice Rawsthorn will be familiar to many.
 An award-winning design critic and author, Alice is perhaps best known for long-running columns in The New York Times and Frieze magazine.
 More recently Alice co-founded Design Emergency with Paola Antonelli, a project aiming to investigate design’s role in helping us to build a better future.

 Just as Alice and Paola turned to each other and their audience during the early stages of the coronavirus pandemic, many of us sought solace in books, journals and magazines.
 One such book was Alice’s 2018 release, Design As An Attitude – a firm favourite here at NHO.
-As such, for launch of Book Club we couldn’t think of a better guest.
-This is our conversation.
+As such, for the launch of Book Club we couldn’t think of a better guest.

 AR: I’d been thinking of writing a book on what I believe are the defining issues in contemporary design for some time.
 When I was commissioned to write a bi-monthly design column for Frieze, the art magazine, in 2014, the then-editor-in-chief, Jennifer Higgie, suggested that I could consider publishing the columns in a book.
 I decided to do this from the outset, so I planned and wrote the columns as chapters with each one analysing a key issue such as design’s relationship to art and craft, its gender politics and the dearth of diversity in design.
 When it came to writing the book, I revised and expanded the columns and wrote new texts as additional chapters.
 Spending so long writing and rewriting the texts helped me to focus on each of the issues and to refine my thinking about them.